ndanielsen/intermediate-cli-git-github/materials/1-commandline.md

 ```

-We're not going to configure anything in it today.
+We're not going to configure anything in the `bash_profile` today.
 It is risky to do in a workshop setting.

 Likely, editing it will require the use of `sudo`.

 Check out the (`4-Command-Line-Advanced.md`)[https://github.com/ndanielsen/intro-cli-git-github/blob/master/materials/4-Command-Line-Advanced.md] for details on the use of `sudo`.

-Please don't make changes during the workshop as I likely won't have time to fix your computer if you mess it up.

 ## Bash Scripts